Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - AWS CloudTrail

 **Explanation:**
-"AWS Systems Manager" is incorrect; operational management, not compliance reports.
+AWS Systems Manager is incorrect; operational management, not compliance reports.
-"AWS OpsWorks" is incorrect; configuration management only.
+AWS OpsWorks is incorrect; configuration management only.
-"AWS Artifact" is correct.
+AWS Artifact is correct.
 Artifact contains compliance documents such as FedRAMP and SOC reports.
-"AWS CloudTrail" is incorrect; logs API activity, not compliance evidence.
+AWS CloudTrail is incorrect; logs API activity, not compliance evidence.

 ---